 New Jersey Bicycle Accident Injury Lawyers

-Bicycle accidents which involve a motor vehicle are often the result of driver inattention, or of the driver’s failure to yield the right of way to the bicyclist.
 The following are a few examples of some of the causes of bicycle crashes with motor vehicles:

 - Motor vehicle rear-ends the bicycle.
 The driver may not have been paying close enough attention or may have been following the bicyclist too closely.

 - Making a right or left turn in front of an oncoming bicyclist.
-Also called a “right cross” or a “left cross,” these collisions happen when a driver crosses the bicyclists path in an intersection.
+Also called a “right cross” or a “left cross,” these collisions happen when a driver crosses the bicyclist’s path in an intersection.

 Being injured in a bicycle crash can be a harrowing experience.
 When a motor vehicle hits a bicyclist or a pedestrian, there is a vast potential for serious injuries.
 The following are a few examples:

-- Head injuries
+- Head injuries including traumatic brain injuries

 - Eye injuries